 Meet Repair Café volunteer Graham Ellis

-In the second of our series of interviews with people involved with Transition Stroud and with other local sustainability initiatives, Transition Stroud newsletter editor Josephine Murray (JM) talked to Repair Café volunteer Graham Ellis (GE).
+Transition Stroud newsletter editor Josephine Murray (JM) talked to Repair Café volunteer Graham Ellis (GE).

-GE: I trained as an engineer, and I have worked mostly in engineering manufacturing companies; electronic components at STC, which later became Nortel, aeroplanes at British Aerospace, and printing and bookbinding at Letts Filofax.
+I trained as an engineer, and I have worked mostly in engineering manufacturing companies; electronic components at STC, which later became Nortel, aeroplanes at British Aerospace, and printing and bookbinding at Letts Filofax.
 I have always been keen on DIY and fixing things – for example, I am still running a 60-year-old electric lawnmower.
 On retirement in 2016 we moved from Edinburgh to be nearer to family, and now live in Cambridge, near Slimbridge, and having heard about Repair Cafés I thought this would be a good way to keep my mind and skills active.
 I get a lot of personal satisfaction from seeing a repair through to completion.

 JM: Why do you think Repair Cafés are important?